jobjo/FSharp.RangeMap/README.md

 This time `Dictionary` is faster.
 The values for `RangeMap` and `Map` are not significantly affected.

-Building and removing elements from `RangeMap`s are consdirebly slower than the equivalent functions on `Map`:
+Building and removing elements from `RangeMap`s are considerably slower than the equivalent functions on `Map`:

 | Operation                                            | Time (s)  |
 |:-----------------------------------------------------|----------:|